 You can even override shape templates by adding templates to your theme written in the Liquid Markup language (just add .liquid files in the same way you'd add .cshtml files).
 You can even include static resources from such templates in arbitrary ways.
 See the documentation of the Orchard Liquid Markup module for more information on what you can do with such templates.

-If you want to test your theme locally during development you can also do that .Install Orchard locally as usual (preferably use the same version that runs on DotNest) and develop the theme:
+If you want to test your theme locally during development you can also do that.
+Use the DotNest SDK as a local testbed.

 For samples on how such a theme looks see: